 6.47.1 Description

 A pre-condition to share models between NWDAFs is that business aspects are in place and interoperability tests are done.
 When these are done, an Interoperable Token is known by both NWDAF containing MTLF and NWDAF containing AnLF.
 The NWDAF containing MTLF can register into NRF the Interoperable Token.
 This Interoperable Token is then used when another NWDAF as ML model consumer discovers an appropriate NWDAF containing MTLF to subscribe ML Models from.
+The Interoperability token maps to an interoperable model information, e.g. file format, platform, whose encoding or format is up to vendors’ implementation.

 Models are software running in the NWDAF's model execution environment.
 A commonly used such environment is a container-based environment.
 This solution builds on such environment but can easily be extended to include any environment running inside an NWDAF.

-Editor's note: The definition of an ML model is FFS.
+NOTE: The definition of an ML model may differ between different NWDAFs.
+The Interoperable Token indicates whether an NWDAF can use the model exposed by another NWDAF.

 The MLModelProvision service operation is updated to be able to handle different formats, according to model serving environments in the NWDAF containing AnLF.
 This is done by adding the possibility for the NWDAF containing AnLF to share what environment it is running and what services it is using for communicating externally to other NFs (such as data collection), and what output format it expects.

 The model file, which is referred to in the URL the NWDAF containing MTLF includes in the response to the MLModelProvision service subscription, includes the model software and a manifest.